 - Petroleum and Geothermal Energy Resources (Environment) Regulations 2012

 - Petroleum Pipelines (Environment) Regulations 2012

 An EP is a management document which is designed to demonstrate that all environmental risks and impacts associated with a petroleum and/or geothermal activity are reduced to as low as reasonably practicable, and at all times carried out in a manner consistent with the principles of ecologically sustainable development.

-Where temporary or short term modifications to the activity are required with no significant increase to, or additional environmental impacts or risks identified, DMP may agree to the submission of an amendment to an approved EP in the form of a Bridging Document or a Written Notification.
+Where temporary or short term modifications to the activity are required with no significant increase to, or additional environmental impacts or risks identified, DMIRS may agree to the submission of an amendment to an approved EP in the form of a Bridging Document or a Written Notification.

 An EP must include an Oil Spill Contingency Plan (OSCP) in accordance with the Regulations.
 An OSCP will not be approved prior to the approval of an EP in accordance with the legislative requriements.

 Submit an Environment Plan, Environment Plan Bridging Document, Environment Plan Written Notification, or Oil Spill Contingency Plan online.

-Search for petroleum and geothermal environmental proposals submitted to DMP for assessment, and review relevant activity information.
+Search for petroleum and geothermal environmental proposals submitted to DMIRS for assessment, and review relevant activity information.